mkocansey/quickiedox-mds/markdown-attributes.md

 # Inline Attributes

-This document will not focus on teaching markdown.
-You should know how to already author markdown documents.
+This document will not focus on teaching markdown since it is expected you already know some basic markdown syntax.

-It is possible to include html tags in your markdown but the CommonMark markdown parser used by QuickieDox will strip all html from the markdown files and parse mostly acceptable markdown tags and return them as html.
+It is possible to include HTML tags in your markdown but QuickieDox strips out HTML and parses mostly acceptable markdown tags and return them as HTML.
+The stripping of HTML tags is done by setting `ALLOW_HTML_IN_MARKDOWN=false`{.inline}.
+Set this to true if you want to allow the HTML tags you have in your markdown files.

 That said, QuickieDox provides a way to include inline CSS targeted at specific elements in your markdown.
-This is achieved using the sosoandso plugin available in CommonMark.
-You can then style these inline classes in your own css files.
+This is achieved using [this feature](https://commonmark.thephpleague.com/2.3/extensions/attributes/) available in CommonMark.
+You can then style these inline classes in your own css files or in `src/index.css`{.inline}.

 There are two ways to attach styles and classes to elements.
 The most common methods are: